 FTC Disclosure Statement: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links.

-This year, we had a space themed party to celebrate Dylan’s 3rd birthday.
+This year, we had a space themed party to celebrate our son’s 3rd birthday.
 The idea originated from a printables set I won from Deena Rutter last fall.
 I used invites from the set, but changed the text portion:

 Not trusting that the weather would be as cooperative as last year, we decided to book his party at a local indoor playspot – PlayNation.
 The kids had a great time burning energy indoors on the swing sets, in the bounce house and playhouses, and climbing up the inflatable slide.
 A few of the adults joined in the fun too!